 A focus on health through economic inclusion – Recently debate in Washington has focused on creating work requirements for people receiving public healthcare benefits.
 This reflects an acknowledgement of the connection between health and economic opportunity.
 However, while it is absolutely true that the best social program is a job, providing a strong social safety net that includes healthcare benefits has been demonstrated to be the best way of producing economic opportunity.

-William Isenberg, MD, PhD, Vice President, Patient Safety, Sutter Health
+William M. Isenberg, MD, PhD, Vice President, Chief Quality & Safety Officer, Sutter Health

 Healthcare Committee: The Bay Area Council remains committed to building a healthcare system that works for all Californians.
 Participate in quarterly meetings to support our efforts to build a system that lives up to this ideal.